pulumi/pulumi-hugo/themes/default/content/docs/guides/pulumi-packages/how-to-author.md

 For example the [Pulumiverse Astra](https://github.com/pulumiverse/pulumi-astra) package would specify `github://api.github.com/pulumiverse`.

+If you are using Github Enterprise, and your api host has hierarchical slashes that break the schema above, you can set the Github API Host via an Environment Variable.
+Pulumi will look for an environment variable named `GITHUB_HOSTNAME` and set that as the hostname.

 ## Publish the documentation

 All package documentation on Pulumi Registry is published via the [`pulumi/registry` repository on GitHub](https://github.com/pulumi/registry).
 To publish your package on Pulumi Registry: